Gospel Text: Luke 10:25-37

 on the grounds of race, religion, culture or class,

-and the ghettos of North America, Africa and Europe.
+– and the ghettos of North America, Africa and the Ukraine in Europe.

-We thank you that in all these communities there are Samaritans,
+We thank you that in all these communities there are also Samaritans,

 quite unconcerned whether someone is a Jew, dark coloured or a soldier or victim.

 beaten and lying half-dead at the side of the road.